OSSI-Lab/JavaScript_LINQ_Concept/README.md

 ## Status:&nbsp;GA/TEST&nbsp;[ TEST out of DEV/TEST/RELEASE ]&nbsp;:heavy_check_mark:
 ## Streamlined:&nbsp;YES
 #
+ - TEST #8 - DPR #31:&nbsp;2020-11-18 &nbsp;&nbsp;6:50 PM Local Time &nbsp;:heavy_check_mark:
+    - FIXED:
+      - adding some further code perf optimizations (removing code redundancy)
  - TEST #7 - DPR #30:&nbsp;2020-11-17 &nbsp;&nbsp;4:08 PM Local Time &nbsp;:heavy_check_mark:
     - FIXED:
       - bugs found while testing up to a point called [ // CODE WAS TESTED UNTIL HERE ! ]
       - due to design approach, JavaScript nature and for optimization purposes JLC's query methods called 'reverse' and 'reverseExt' had to be renamed to 'reverseAllOrSubset'.
 One method that serves the same purpose as the previous two ones.
+      - I chose 'reverseAllOrSubset' to be final method in JavaScript that returns new collection in contrast to what it does in C#, because IMHO it better fits the purpose of JavaScript nature !
  - TEST #6 - DPR #29:&nbsp;2020-11-16 &nbsp;&nbsp;5:08 PM Local Time &nbsp;:heavy_check_mark:
     - FIXED:
       - bugs found while testing up to a point called [ // CODE WAS TESTED UNTIL HERE ! ]